ZPGuiGroupWhu/Multi-scale-Grid-Clustering/README.md

 <<<<<<< HEAD
 =======

-#Java (The jave codes for MSGC)
+#Java
-The code can be used to test the overall workflow of MSGC
+#The Java codes can be used to test the overall workflow of MSGC

-#Matlab (The matlad codes for MASC)
+#Matlab
-The code can be used to test the workflow of MASC
+#The Matlab code can be used to test the workflow of MASC

-#ClusteringDatasets (Artificial datasets for clustering)
+#ClusteringDatasets
-Several artificial datasets for testing clustering algorithms
+#Several artificial datasets for testing clustering algorithms

 If you use the datasets or codes please cite this paper: